lowerbarriers/finished-starter/_posts/2011-05-31-a-year-of-transliteracy-call-to-action.md

 ---
-meta:
 dsq_thread_id: "319112693"
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: "A Year of Transliteracy: Call to Action"
-tags: - Transliteracy
+tags: [Transliteracy]
-layout: post
 ---

 It was one year ago today that I [first posted about transliteracy](http://bradczerniak.com/2010/05/31/on-transliteracy/).
 A few days earlier, I had [complained on twitter](http://twitter.com/ao5357/status/14842494520) that transliteracy was "a bullshit made-up term for the same old stuff."
 Since it's always been my policy on this blog to offer solutions whenever I identify a problem, it took a few days of thought before I posted the beginnings of the language model.